bcgov/ds-intro-to-r-2-day/docs/01-rstudio-intro.md

 **Tip: Key RStudio Setting**

-By default RStudio will automatically save your session variables in your porject directory in a file called `.RData`.
+By default RStudio will automatically save your session variables in your project directory in a file called `.RData`.
 These are saved when you exit a project and restored when you open it up again.
 We _highly_ recommend turning this feature off.
 As you will learn in this course, all outputs will be created from code.
 Typically you do not need to save intermediate steps.
 If you don't